Mukesh9092/BitcoinResearch/services/keystone/README.md

+# Keystone

+## TODO

+- Use Passport Authentication with Google Flow working https://www.keystonejs.com/keystonejs/auth-passport/
+- Model:
+  - User has one Dashboard.
+  - Dashboard has many Bots.
+  - Bot has one Trader.
+  - Bot has one Market.
+  - Bot has one Algorithm.
+  - Bot has one Period.

 # KeystoneJS Starter Template

 You've created a KeystoneJS project!
 This project contains a simple list of users and an admin application (`localhost:3000/admin`) with basic authentication.